LogtalkDotOrg/logtalk-for-vscode/README.md

 |             Open as a Paired Notebook | Opens the selected source file or Markdown file as a paired notebook  |
 |  Sync paired Notebook Representations | Sync the paired notebook and its text representation                  |

-These commands are only available when Jupytext 1.16.7 or a later version is installed.
+These commands are only available when [Jupytext](https://jupytext.readthedocs.io/en/latest/) 1.16.7 or a later version is installed.
 See also the "logtalk.jupytext.path" setting below.
+When selecting a Markdown file, the extension must be activated first by opening a Logtalk source file.

+Paired notebooks allow synchronizing changes between the notebook and its text representation.
+The text representation is version control and code review friendly.
+The notebook representation is best for interactive development and testing.
+See the Jupytext documentation for more details.

 #### Make commands